Top 15 Most Expensive Places To Die In The World

 Average Funeral Cost (Local Currency): 3,500 Euros

-If burial or cremation is to take place outside of Belgium the funeral parlor will make many of the arrangements.
-However, the initial registration of the death follows exactly the same procedures as those outlined above.
-Whoever reports the death must then state that the body is to be repatriated so that documentation can be prepared.
+The funeral home will handle a lot of the arrangements if the burial or cremation is to take place outside of Belgium.
+However, the initial registration of the death adheres strictly to the above-described steps.
+The person who reports the death must then specify that the body will be returned home so that paperwork can be made.